camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 File synchronization only happens at the root level of the remote repository.
 Files contained in subfolders will not be synchronized.
 :::

-Organization owners, project administrators, and project editors can sync their version of Web Modeler with the connected GitHub repository at any time.
+Organization owners/administrators, project administrators, and project editors can sync their version of Web Modeler with the connected GitHub repository at any time.

 1. In your connected process application, click **Sync with Github**.
 2. Enter a [version number](./process-applications.md#versioning) to create a new milestone for your process application.